bladewing/FunctionChainingController/README.md

 `systemctl --user restart FCC.service`

+**Install options:**

+If your run `./setup.sh` from a script you want to pass `-y` as a parameter to skip all dialogs.

+If you don't want to install the FCC.service file you can skip it using the `--nosystemd` parameter.
 ## Uninstall

 *uninstall.sh* will delete all copied files from *setup.sh*, disable the service and delete it form its */etc/systemd/user/* directory.